yellow cake with chocolate frosting sliced

 I’ll admit that there are easier frostings to make out there.
 But the payoff for this one is worth it, I promise!
 To make the chocolate frosting, melt the unsweetened chocolate in a double boiler.
 Let it cool slightly, then combine it with the rest of the ingredients for the frosting in a food processor.
 Blitz until a creamy, dreamy chocolate frosting forms.

-Then, assemble the yellow cake with chocolate frosting.
+Then, assemble the yellow cake with the chocolate frosting.

 1. Assemble the cake layers.
 (Work Time: 10 minutes)